Mugur Sundar: Career

-Other roles

 In 2001, he directed his first Kannada film Manasella Neene, a remake of Telugu film Manasantha Nuvve. his son Nagendra Prasad played a lead role in the film.

-Sundar played a guest role in a Kannada film Thabbali (2009) and also later in Jani (2017) and he choreographed a song for the former film.
 He portrayed lead role in a Tamil film called Pa.
 Ra.
 Palanisamy (2010).

 Television

 He was One of the judges in the famous Dance show AATA 4 which is telecast on Zee Telugu, a Telugu channel.
 Sundaram donned the role of a judge on Vijay TV's popular show Jodi No.1, Jodi No.1 Season Two where the participants are television artistes.
 His fellow judges were Silambarasan and Sangeetha.